 Minimally Invasive Surgery

 St. Peter's Hospital was the first hospital in the Capital Region to begin using the da Vinci® Surgical System in 2004.
-Together with Samaritan Hospital, our teams reached 20,000 robotic surgeries in August 2022.
-St. Peter's is ranked No. 26 in the world among hospitals using da Vinci robots.
+Together with Samaritan Hospital, our teams lead the way in the field of robotic surgery.

 St. Peter's Health Partners' minimally invasive surgical team is a leader in the region as a center of excellence in advanced endoscopic, laparoscopic, robotic, and interventional radiology procedures.